You are currently viewing Why Cholesterol is NOT Bad for Us

 Medical professionals often recommend cholesterol-lowering medications, such as statins, for individuals with persistently high cholesterol levels.
 These drugs work by inhibiting the production of cholesterol in the liver, effectively reducing LDL cholesterol levels and decreasing the risk of cardiovascular events.
 However, a recent scientific study highlighted that low ‘cholesterol’ created more of a risk of death than high cholesterol (where there has NEVER been a scientific study to demonstrate that high cholesterol causes strokes and heat attacks) and that statins lower ALL cholesterol levels – go figure!

-In this short video, Dr Berg talks about the differences between LDL and HDL cholesterol.
+In this short video, Dr Berg talks about the differences between LDL and HDL cholesterol and why cholesterol is not bad for us.